rse/stmux/src/stmux.md

 ## KEYSTROKES

-The following keystrokes are supported under run-time:
+The following keystrokes are supported at run-time:

 - `CTRL`+*activator* *activator*:
   Send the `CTRL`+*activator* key-sequence to the focused terminal.